MoserMichael/dockerdashphp/notes/notes-talk.md

 ---

-Ok, that an intro to docker, now let's look at my docker dashboard project, the dashboard gives you a different way to access the functionality of the docker command line tool.
+Ok, that was an intro to docker, now let's look at my docker dashboard project, the dashboard gives you a different way to access the functionality of the docker command line tool.
 I want to show you how to use the dashboard, but I will also show the equivalent docker CLI commands for each action.

 - Let's download the script for starting the dashboard: